wavefrontHQ/wavefront-kubernetes-adapter/docs/introduction.md

 This HPA adapter can be used to horizontally autoscale your Kubernetes Pods based on metrics available within Operations for Applications.

-By default the Kubernetes HorizontalPodAutoscaler controller fetches metrics from a series of [APIs](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-metrics-apis).
+By default, the Kubernetes HorizontalPodAutoscaler controller fetches metrics from a series of [APIs](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-metrics-apis).
 This adapter implements the APIs detailed below.

 ## custom.metrics.k8s.io
 For the custom metrics API, this adapter provides all Kubernetes metrics collected using the Operations for Applications [Kubernetes Metrics Collector](https://github.com/wavefrontHQ/observability-for-kubernetes/blob/main/docs/collector/collector.md).

 This can be configured using the `wavefront-metric-prefix` adapter property.
 See [metrics.md](/docs/metrics.md) for the list of metrics provided through this API.

-Use the external metrics API detailed below if you wish to use non-Kubernetes metrics or Kubernetes metrics collected using a different mechanism than the Operations for Applications Kubernetes Metrics Collector.
+Use the external metrics API described below if you want to use non-Kubernetes metrics or Kubernetes metrics collected using a different mechanism than the Operations for Applications Kubernetes Metrics Collector.

 ## external.metrics.k8s.io
 The external metrics API allows you to autoscale on any arbitrary metric available in Operations for Applications.